teohxuen/website/content/report/final_report.md

 ##### Table XXXX : Table of Comparison for Batteries

 Lithium-ion batteries were chosen for comparison due to its longer lifespan and higher energy density <Insert Reference https://www.unmannedsystemstechnology.com/feature/lipo-vs-lithium-ion-batteries-for-unmanned-robotics-applications/>.
-With its higher capacity and lower cost, the Raitan Li-ion battery was selected.
+With its higher capacity and lower cost, the Raitan Li-Ion battery was selected.
 Additionally, the team’s prior experience with Raitan provided confidence in the reliability and performance of their product.

 Two Raitan Li-Ion batteries were procured for testing and compared with the current batteries.